 The reason for this is interesting, and you really wouldn't think about it unless you have the inside information.
 I defend many human trafficking sex crime-related offenses in the Orange County, California, area.
 California Penal Code 236.1 defines the crime of human trafficking.

 The prosecutors will deal with those who do that.
-Still, once you get into the area of underage women being used to commit sex-related offenses, they start talking about human trafficking, which is an effective broad mean term.
+Still, once you get into the area of underage women being used to commit sex-related offenses, they start talking about human trafficking, which is an effective broad term.

 Often, what's going on is not that serious or sinister.
 Still, it allows them to throw out a big net when they're investigating human trafficking-related offenses.
 It gives them a lot more leeway to prosecute and arrest different people.
-They get search warrants for social media accounts to surveil people—even wire-tap people if they think that will assist their investigation.
+They get search warrants for social media accounts to surveil people, even wiretap people, if they think that will assist their investigation.

 Human Sex Offenses are Aggressively Prosecuted